How to Stop Wood Knots from Bleeding Through Paint

 Knots bleeding through paint can be both frustrating and time-consuming, as you have to repaint the entire surface again just because of a few pesky knots.

-But with a little know-how, you can prevent this from happening and get your project done faster.
+We definitely don’t want that to happen!
+With a little know-how, you can prevent this from happening and get your project done faster.

 Supplies Used to Stop Wood Knots from Bleeding Through Paint